jarretebarnett/genreadme/README.md

 ## Installation

 The project can be cloned from this repository to a local repository that can be run in VS Code or coder of choice.
-Simple clone the https address of the repository.
+Simply clone the https address of the repository.

 ## Usage

-Developers can use this application to generate a fully professional README file from scratch with a template of coordinated inputs with templated contents.
-It offers a proper way to organize information pertaining to the desired project you're creating.
+Developers can use this application to generate a fully professional README file from scratch with user inputs coordinated to templated contents.
+It offers a proper way to organize information pertaining to the subjective project you're creating.

 ## Contributions